You-now-Who/You-now-Who/README.md

 # 💫 About Me:
 🔭 I'm currently working on Flask deployment<br>
 🤝 I'm looking to collaborate on Python, AI, web and JS projects!<br>
-🙋‍♂️ I'm looking for help with FLASK DEPLOYMENT<br>
+🙋‍♂️ I'm looking for help with working with Appwrite and Next<br>
 📖 I'm currently learning JS and react<br>
 💬 Ask me about Python 🐍<br>
 👀 Feels happy about you visiting my profile <br>